Natolin Palace and Park Complex: Park and palace

-The history of Natolin begins at end of the 17th century, when the King of Poland John III Sobieski started the construction of a royal zoological garden in the village of Natolin.
+At the end of the 17th century, the King of Poland John III Sobieski started the construction of a royal zoological garden in the village of Natolin.
 It was a part of his royal residence of Wilanów and also served as a hunting lodge.
-In early 1730s his successor, King August II the Strong, reformed the garden into a pheasant breeding and hunting area.
+In the early 1730s, Sobieski's successor King August II the Strong reformed the garden into a pheasant breeding and hunting area.
 The place was thus called Bażantarnia – Pheasantry.
-With time the former royal grounds were passed to the mighty Czartoryski family.
+With time, the former royal grounds were passed to the Czartoryski family.
 In 1780 Prince August Czartoryski built on the spot his new summer residence.
 Located in dense forests on the escarpment of the Vistula River, the new classicist palace was designed by a renowned contemporary architect Szymon Bogumił Zug while the internal design was prepared by Vincenzo Brenna.
 The palace featured a distinctive half-open salon, with a view on the forest below the escarpment.

 Sarcophagus and monument to Natalia Sanguszkowa, née Potocka.

 In late 18th century the Wilanów estate, including the grounds around the Pheasantry, passed on to son-in-law of Izabela Lubomirska, Stanisław Kostka Potocki.
 After the Partitions of Poland, in 1806, Potocki started an extensive modernization of the palace and the park.
-The Pheasantry was also renamed to its modern name of Natolin in honor of the Potocki's granddaughter, Natalia Potocka (born 1807).
+The Pheasantry was also renamed to its modern name of Natolin in honor of Potocki's granddaughter, Natalia Potocka (born 1807).
 The palace's reconstruction included rebuilding of the facade and the courtyard elevation, as well as notable changes in the internal design and decorations.
 The new design was created by another of Poland's notable architects of the epoch, Chrystian Piotr Aigner, though some of the changes are attributed to Potocki himself.